 This The Perks of Being a Wallflower summary with quotes and the book list (of literature mentioned in the book) is for super fans wanting to dig deeper into this 1999 cult favorite by Stephen Chbosky, which, to this date, still has meaning and impact.

 I decided to read The Perks of Being a Wallflower as part of my Rory Gilmore Reading Challenge of books mentioned on the Gilmore Girls.
 I had never read or watched it before because I had anticipated your standard angsty teenage coming-of-age story.

-I ended up being completely blown away by it and naming it one of my favorite books of all time.
+I ended up being completely blown away by it and naming it one of my favorite books of all-time.
 It’s the most intimate and purposeful character-driven story set in school that is so richly layered with symbolism and themes related to overcoming trauma and leaving a legacy of hope for others.
 (It totally gave me a book hangover!)

 While I will share my own summary and analysis below, I know this is one book I can read again and take even more from, or read another person’s analysis and find that he or she interpreted elements differently.